This sounds crazy. GitHub, GitLab and a myriad of other hosting services

 (gasp!
 GitHub?!) as well as

-a release with pre-built deb
+a release with pre-built deb binaries

 to make it much easier to create an ec2 instance and install the scripts